The Sleek Geeks Science Eureka Prize - Secondary School is sponsored by the University of Sydney.

 Please record a minimum of 5 seconds of black before the start and after the end of your program.
 These 10 seconds are not included in your time limit.

-Entries can either be submitted via upload to Vimeo, Dropbox or Google Drive or in hard copy through the mail.
+Entries can either be submitted via upload to Vimeo or in hard copy through the mail.

 Uploaded entries must be in QuickTime .mov format, .mpeg, .wmv or .avi format (listed in order of preference) and you will need to provide a link to download your entry at the time you submit your online entry form.
-(Please check that the link works before submitting your online form).
-You will need to have created a Vimeo, Dropbox or Google Drive account if uploading your video.
+(Please check that the link works before submitting your online form.)
+You will need to have created a Vimeo account if uploading your video.

-If using Vimeo, please make the video 'Private', set the password as "Eureka16" and enable 'Download the Video'.
+If using Vimeo, please make the video 'Private', set the password as "Eureka18", and enable 'Download the Video'.
 You can do this by going to Settings > Privacy > Who can watch this video: Only people with a Password, and Settings > Privacy > What can people do with this video: Download the video.
 Please provide a link to the video by copying and pasting the link into your online entry form.
+Further information on uploading to Vimeo.

 For entries submitted in hard copy through the mail, entries must be submitted on a USB flash drive in PAL (720x576 25fps or better) format.
 (High resolution QuickTime .mov is preferred, but other popular formats will be accepted e.g. .mpeg, .wmv, .avi.)